-US G-SIBs resolution plan guidance finalized by FRB and FDIC Bookmark has been added
+US G-SIBs resolution plan guidance finalized by FRB and FDIC has been saved

 US G-SIBs resolution plan guidance finalized by FRB and FDIC